CforGood/slate/source/index.html.md

 city | string |
 cause_id | integer | Id of the supported cause
-remote_picture_url | url | Url of the picture loaded on Cloudinary
+remote_picture_url | url | Url of the picture loaded on Cloudinary stripeToken | string | Stripe Token of the card get via Stripe

 <aside class="success">